dns-prefetch/DMZ/README.md

 Expect practical tips, real-world case studies, and a few war stories from the field that show just how fast cybersecurity moves and why it’s so essential today.

-DMZ is Oracle focused; primarily Oracle OCI tenancy, Oracle databases, and Oracle Linux.
+DMZ is Oracle focused.
+Mainly Oracle Cloud tenancy, Oracle databases, and Oracle Linux.

+It's a big topic, lets get started.

 ---